jaibhasin/dsh-browser-agent/evals/memory-benchmark/README.md

 For another measurement, start the command again.
 Type `status` for a quick check, `extensions` to reopen setup, or `stop` to save early.

+If **Memory test** is missing, check that the command is still running, then reopen the side panel.
+The button only appears while the benchmark recorder is available.
+The test profile is reused between runs, so you won't need to load the extension from scratch each time.

 ## Reading the results

 Open `report.html` in the `memory-reports/` folder printed by the terminal.